Dedicated underrepresented groups in HE area launched on website

 Resources that support teachers and advisers who work with students from underrepresented groups (URGs) can now be accessed on a dedicated area of Go Higher West Yorkshire’s (GHWY) website.

-The URG in Higher Education (HE) webpage makes it easier for professionals to locate resources that relate to disability and wellbeing support, care leavers, estranged learners, and young carers.
+The URG in Higher Education (HE) webpage makes it easier for professionals to locate resources that relate to disability and wellbeing support; care leavers; estranged learners; young carers; males on Free School Meals; and Black, Asian and Minoritised ethnic learners.

 The resources and activities have been specifically designed to support learners from URGs to make informed choices about their progression to HE and to experience an improved equality of opportunity when at HE.
 Targeted activity is important because URGs tend to have lower educational outcomes than their peers due to the additional barriers many have to overcome.